Wallonia: Airports

 The two largest cities in Wallonia each have an airport.
 The Brussels South Charleroi Airport has become an important passenger airport, especially with low fares companies such as Ryanair or Wizzair.
 It serves as a low-cost alternative to Brussels Airport, and it saw 7 303 720 passengers in 2016.
 The Liège Airport is specialized in freight, although it also operates tourist-oriented charter flights.
 Today, Liège is the 8th airport for European freight and aims to reach the 5th rank in the next decade.

 Railways, motorways, buses

 TEC is the single public transit authority for all of Wallonia, operating buses and trams.
 Charleroi is the sole Walloon city to have a metro system, the Charleroi Pre-metro.

 Wallonia has an extensive and well-developed rail network, served by the Belgian National Railway Company, SNCB.

-Wallonia's numerous motorways fall within the scope of the TransEuropean Transport network programme (TEN-T).
+Wallonia's numerous motorways fall within the scope of the Trans-European Transport Network (TEN-T).
 This priority programme run by the European Union provides more than 70,000 km of transport infrastructure, including motorways, express rail lines and roadways, and has been developed to carry substantial volumes of traffic.